 Analytics (Google, Localytics, etc)

-Especially in the startup world, you are unlikely to have a data analyst on staff.
-Therefore, the marketing team must be comfortable working with large datasets in Excel and quickly generating a pivot table to gain insights.
+Especially in the startup world, you are unlikely to be able to afford a data analyst on staff, at least in the early days.
+Therefore, the marketing team must be comfortable working with large datasets in Excel and able to quickly generate a pivot table to gain insights.